 Our What Works for Health database has over 400 evidence-informed policies and programs to make a difference in your community.
-On June 5, our What Works for Health analysts updated the database and you can now find new studies, implementation examples, and resources for the eleven strategies below:
+On September 8, our What Works for Health analysts updated the database and you can now find new studies, implementation examples, and resources for the six strategies below:

 Make sure to check out these policies and programs that work!